Revisiting the Java Sea Wreck

 Dehua jarlet from Nanhai 1 wreck with cyclical date gui mao, equivalent to 1183 A.D

-Comparison of Trade Ceramics from Java Sea, Huaguang Jiao 1, Nanhai 1 and other wrecks
+Ceramic Comparisons: Java Sea, Huaguang Jiao 1, and Nanhai 1

 Java Sea Wreck Fujian Minqing bowls with carved/combed decoration